nf-core/website/markdown/mentorships.md

 ## Application process

-Applications are now closed.
+Applications for Round 2 are now closed.
 Those who have applied will hear from us soon.
 Thank you!

 <!-- _ Applications for Round 2 are now open!